-Condominium showflats were swamped last night, with buyers hoping to secure units before the higher additional buyer's stamp duty (ABSD) kicks in today.
+Condominium show-flats were swamped on Thursday (July 5) night, with buyers hoping to secure units before the higher additional buyer's stamp duty (ABSD) kicks in on Friday (July 6).

 The Government announced that the ABSD will be raised by 5 percentage points for individuals.